-Other arrangements for the management of open spaces are available, although they tend to have more disadvantages.
-These include:
+Possible arrangements for the management of open spaces include:

-- Residents' Association with factoring arrangements, where residents of a new development are responsible for management of the open spaces within the development and appoint a factor to carry out the maintenance; - Third Party Arrangements which involve the Council or developers making arrangements with a suitable third party for long term maintenance.
+- Residents' Association with factoring arrangements, where residents of a new development are responsible for management of the open spaces within the development and appoint a factor to carry out the maintenance; - Third Party Arrangements with a suitable third party for long term maintenance.
 Examples of such third parties can include commercial grounds maintenance companies, local amenity organisations and environmental trusts.